igaster/laravel-theme/README.md

     'Asset' => 'Orchestra\Support\Facades\Asset',

 Now you can leverage all the power of Orchestra\Asset package.
-However the syntax can become painful when you are using Themes + Orchestra/Asset, so some Blade-specific sugar has been added to ease your work.
-So here how to build your views:
+However the syntax can become quite cumbersome when you are using Themes + Orchestra/Asset, so some Blade-specific sugar has been added to ease your work.
+Here how to build your views:

 In any blade file when you need to refer to a script or css: (dont use single/double quotes)